Looking for loft conversion ideas and how much loft conversion costs? This detailed guide will tell you everything you need to know.

 As with most home renovation projects, the actual price that you ultimately pay for the loft conversion will be largely determined by the size of your space, with other factors such as your choice of loft conversion materials.

 Before we dive into our money-saving tips, let’s break down the kind of costs you should expect to pay for loft conversion.

 Along with the space requirements listed above, most state building regulations will require you to install suitable flooring.

 While some new-build homes may come with the appropriate flooring in place, the majority of older properties come with attic floors that weren’t designed to have people walking around them.
 Typically, they’re made from bare joists with exposed insulation between them which hardly makes for suitable living conditions.

 Your first task should, therefore, be to install adequate flooring.
 This can usually be done by filling in the gaps between the joists with quality timber boards then, after installing all the necessary electrical and plumbing, using good quality A-C grade plywood to create your subfloor.

-Depending on the size of your space and whether you do the work or hire a professional, you could expect to spend up to $4,000 on this part of the project, and that’s before you consider surface flooring options such as:
+Depending on the size of your space and whether you do the work or hire a professional, you could expect to spend up to $4,000 on this part of the project, and that’s before you consider surface flooring options for your space such as:

 Hardwood ($3,000 – $5,000)